What is the AAP MOC Portfolio Program?

 Collect, retain, and submit Local Leader Acknowledgement Forms, if applicable

-Submit semi-annual (twice per year from start of project) report that documents project progress
+Annual review (yearly from the start date of the project) report that documents project progress

 Track participant participation with support of project manager and/or local leaders, if applicable